In late May in New York City, a 12-year-old Yorkie died after being locked in a car for an extended time.

-1. Think twice before bringing your pet along for a ride that includes stops and errands.
+1. Think twice before bringing your dog or cat along for a ride that includes stops and errands.

-“Don’t plan to just ‘stop in’ to the drugstore or the post office with your pet in tow,” says Dr. Debora Lichtenberg, DVM, in her article here on Petful about hot-weather dangers for pets.
+“Don’t plan to just ‘stop in’ to the drugstore or the post office with your pet in tow,” says Dr. Debora Lichtenberg, DVM, a veterinary writer for Petful.

-And if you must travel with your pets, do not leave them unattended and consider setting up reminders of their presence, such as a leash or note in the passenger’s seat.
+And if you must travel with your pets, don’t leave them unattended.
+Consider setting up reminders of their presence, such as a leash or note in the passenger’s seat.

-2. If you see a distressed animal in a vehicle, try to locate the driver, call 911 and stay nearby until help arrives.
+2. If you see a distressed animal in a vehicle, try to find the driver, call 911 and stay nearby until help arrives.

 More than half of U.S. states recognize the severity of this problem and have enacted laws that prohibit leaving an animal in a vehicle in dangerous conditions — including hot weather — or that legally protect people who rescue a distressed animal from a vehicle.

 Stay Vigilant When It Comes to Pets and Hot Cars